 Dental bridges are one of the most cost-effective cosmetic dentistry procedures.
 Our dentists offer several different payment options and accept dental insurance.
 If you have questions about paying for dental bridges or dental work, make sure to ask our dental team when you make your appointment.

 Caring of Your Dental Bridge

 Taking good care of your dental bridge is important.
 Until you get accustomed to your new dental bridge, eat soft or cut in pieces food.
 Keep good oral hygiene as a part of your daily routine.
 Brush your teeth after every meal with a soft toothbrush.
-Everyday flossing will help clean hard-to-reach areas between the bridge and neighboring teeth as well as prevent you from infections.
-It also recommended having dental cleanings by a professional dentist.
-Please give us a call for complimentary evaluation.
+Flossing every day will help clean hard-to-reach areas between the bridge and neighboring teeth as well as prevent you from infections.
+It also recommended having dental cleanings by a professional Simi Valley dentist and to consult your dentist about teeth whitening.
+Please give our dental office a call for a complimentary evaluation.